spiral/docs/application/views.md

 <?php dump($this->container->get(MyService::class)); ?>
 ```

-In some cases you can use even shorter way to get access to container and your application via functions `app` (defined in your app file) or `spiral`:
+Alternatively you can use even shorter way to get access to container and your application via functions `app` (defined in your app file) or `spiral`:

 ```php
 Hello world, <?= $name ?>!